 How to create an Internal Wiki?

 Without wasting much, let’s dive into the most critical question of how to create an Internal Wiki.
-Remember we have primarily focussed on creating an Internal Wiki using WordPress in this article.
+Remember we have primarily focused on creating an Internal Wiki using WordPress in this article.

 Follow the below steps carefully to create a powerful internal wiki for your team: